GabrielAmazonas/pucrio-dsa-dataengineering/README.md

     </div>

-    Based on the above query, it was created a Dataset on Apache Superset itself - an entity that enables the creation of Graphs and Dashboards (Groups of Graphs)
+    Based on the above query, a Dataset on Apache Superset itself was created - an entity that enables the creation of Graphs and Dashboards (Groups of Graphs)

     <div style="text-align: center;">